treyhunner/treyhunner.github.com/source/_posts/2019-03-25-abusing-and-overusing-list-comprehensions-in-python.markdown

     )
 ```

-I wrote [a whole article on the `any` and `all` functions and how they pair so nicely with generator expressions][any-all].
+I wrote [a whole article on the `any` and `all` functions][any-all] and how they pair so nicely with generator expressions.
-But the `any` and `all` functions aren't alone in their affinity for generator expressions.
+But `any` and `all` aren't alone in their affinity for generator expressions.

 We have a similar situation with this code: